 04 of 17

-Many warblers have a touch of orange in their plumage, but the male blackburnian warbler's orange throat is one of the most brilliant.
+Many warblers have a touch of orange in their plumage, but the male Blackburnian warbler (Setophaga fusca) has an orange throat that is one of the most brilliant.
 During the summer, these colorful warblers are found in the northeastern United States and southern Canada, and in winter they migrate to northern South America as far as the northern regions of the Andes Mountains.
 These are generally solitary birds, but may be found in some small mixed flocks during migration.Continue to 5 of 17 below.

 05 of 17

-One of the most aggressive hummingbirds, the fiery orange plumage of the rufous hummingbird is easily recognized, either from its orange body or its glowing orange throat.
-These hummingbirds are found in western North America as far north as the Pacific northwest and even Alaska during the summer, but migrate to central Mexico in the winter.
+One of the most aggressive hummingbirds, the fiery orange plumage of the rufous hummingbird (Selasphorus rufus) is easily recognized, either from its orange body or its glowing orange throat.
+These hummingbirds are found in western North America as far north as the Pacific Northwest and even Alaska during the summer but migrate to central Mexico in the winter.
 Compared to their body length, this is one of the longest migrations of any bird in the world.

 06 of 17